gearz-lab/hypersonic/readme.md

  - [Node.js](https://nodejs.org/)
  - [RethinkDB](http://rethinkdb.com/)

-About Gearz
+About
 ---

 Gearz is not a library, nor a framework.
-It is a platform on top of which you can develop applications.
-Gearz is not suited for any type of applications, it is a platform for *data-centric business applications* (DCBA).
-So, what is a data-centric business app?
-It's an application that users can use to manipulate entities.
+It is a platform.
+One important thing to understand is that Gearz is not suited for any type of applications, it is a platform for creating *data-centric business applications*.
+So, what is this?
+It's any application which the primary goal is to allow the user to manipulate entities.
+It allows users to input data, search and compile the information into charts and reports.
 It's a management system.
-Users can input data, search and compile the information into charts and reports.
-The entities that the users manipulate depend on the niche.
-If w're talking about a CRM, for instance, there will probably be entities for Customer, Organization, Lead and Sale.
+The entities that the users manipulate depend on the application niche.
+If we're talking about a CRM, for instance, there will probably be entities for Customer, Organization, Lead and Sale.
 The universe of entities that the user can manipulate is called the `Application Domain`.

-Fortunately, virtually every *data-centric business applications* application share most of it's DNA, regardless of the application domain.
+Fortunately, virtually every *data-centric business applications* share most of it's DNA, regardless of the application domain.
 It doesn't matter which entities you wish to allow your users to manipulate, there's always a plethora of common problems that have to be tackled: